simonw/til/python/uv-cli-apps.md

 > - An activated Conda environment based on the `CONDA_PREFIX` environment variable.
 > - A virtual environment at `.venv` in the current directory, or in the nearest parent directory.

-I had Conda installed, which means I had a `CONDAPREFIX` environment variable set, which meant `uv pip` was ignoring my `.venv` directory entirely and using the Conda environment instead!
+I had Conda installed, which means I had a `CONDA_PREFIX` environment variable set, which meant `uv pip` was ignoring my `.venv` directory entirely and using the Conda environment instead!

 This caused all manner of confusion.
 I [put together this document](https://gist.github.com/simonw/975dfa41e9b03bca2513a986d9aa3dcf) and asked Charlie for help, and he graciously unblocked me.